annaviper/exoplanets/README.md

 # Overview

-Exploratory analysis of Kepler's telescope detections, the habitability of confirmed exoplanets and their characteristics.
+Exploratory analysis of Kepler's telescope detections and habitability of confirmed exoplanets.
 Classification of Kepler's detections into exoplanets or false positives with machine learning.

 ### Ideas and hypothesis